Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/README.md

 — **Branches** —

-* When somet esting is needes, create a branch and test is on it instead of using main branch.
+* When some testing is needes, create a branch and test is on it instead of using main branch.
 When the testing is successful, then merge the branch into main, when it is not, leave the branch unmerged and keep working on main branch.
 Below commands are used for this.

 ````
 * git branch <branch name> | To create a new branch